AstraZeneca/runnable/docs/concepts/executor.md

     _execute_node:
         This method is where the actual execution of the work happens.
-        This method is already in the compute environment of the mode.
+        This method is already in the compute environment of the executor.

         Use prepare_node_for_execution to adjust settings.
         The base class is given an implementation and in most cases should not be touched.

         Helper method: prepare_for_node_execution would be called prior to calling _execute_node.
             Use it to modify settings if needed

-    The above logic holds good when we are in interactive compute mode i.e. local, local-container, local-aws-batch
+    The above logic holds good when we are in interactive compute executors i.e. local, local-container

     But in 3rd party orchestration mode, we might have to render the job specifications and the roles might be different